Galápagos Islands, Ecuador

 Tuesday, July 4 — Galápagos Islands

-This morning you will meet your local partner teacher at the Tomás de Berlanga school and begin building your relationship with both one-on-one and group activities.
+This morning you will meet your local partner teacher at the Tomás de Berlanga school and begin collaborating.
 Remember to wear comfortable, thick-soled shoes for the lava rock trails at the school.
 Classroom sessions will provide the opportunity for you to collect observations.
-The afternoon will consist of workshops delivered by team members.

 Wednesday, July 5 — Galápagos Islands

 During the morning, your partner will lead the lesson you two planned the day before.
 Based on how it went, you will hold another feedback session later in the afternoon.
 Starting with what your partner thought did and did not work well, you both will plan a lesson that you will teach tomorrow.